GrossmannA81/flx_wb2/README.md

 ## Structure
-This project is structured as followed and must be run in sequenced order:
+This project is structured as followed and shall be run in sequenced order:

 ```
 data-raw/